-The Jeremiah House began to train and teach young adult men to be independent and Christians in all aspects of their life.
-Our hope is by using education and life skills we will work with these young me to decrease the cycle of poverty that is so prevalent in Honduras.
+The Jeremiah House began to train and teach young adult men to be independent Christians in all aspects of their life.
+Our hope is that by using education and life skills we will work with these young me to decrease the cycle of poverty that is so prevalent in Honduras.
 By molding responsible, hardworking, and well educated adults we are preparing and educating the future of Honduras.

 Since institutionalized children move out of the foster care / orphanage systems at age 18, this is an important time to help these young men become independent, productive adults.
 We are working with them to help them learn the life skills (cooking, opening a bank account, using transportation, living safely, etc..), the type of education (vocational, high school, university), Bible studies & spiritual development, and education family values & relationships needed to be a successful adult.

 As advocates for the young men at the Jeremiah House, it’s important that we create a plan to shepherd these young men we serve into independent adult life.
-For us it’s important that we provide access to a type parental guidance to these young people we serve and love.
+For us it’s important that we provide parental guidance to these young people we serve and love.
 These life skills should not be looked at as a privilege for those blessed enough to have parents but as a human right for all kids.